gaborpapp/ciUI/README.md

-ciUI is an Block for Cinder (version 0.8.4) that easily allows for the creation of user interfaces aka GUIs. ciUI also takes care of widget layout, spacing, font loading, saving and loading settings, and callbacks. ciUI can be easily customized (colors, font & widget sizes, padding, layout, etc).
+ciUI is an Block for Cinder (version 0.8.4) that easily allows for the creation of user interfaces aka GUIs. ciUI also takes care of varible binding, widget layout, spacing, font loading, saving and loading settings, and callbacks. ciUI can be easily customized (UI themes, colors, font & widget sizes, padding, layout, etc).

 ciUI contains a collection of minimally designed graphical user interface (GUI) widgets: